west-code-development/westpy/doc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to westpy's documentation!
+Welcome to WESTpy's documentation!
 ==================================

 .. .. important::

-    This is documentation for the **westpy** *package*, which is part of the WEST_ framework.
+    This is documentation for the **WESTpy** *package*, which is part of the WEST_ framework.

 .. _WEST: http://www.west-code.org